ibm-cloud-docs/solution-tutorials/resource-sharing.md

 A dependency on a key management service (KMS) like [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) and [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started) is typical for cloud-based solutions.
 A KMS instance holds the root keys for customer-managed encryption.
 Most services support customer-controlled encryption keys.
 Instead of **cloud-object-storage** ({{site.data.keyword.cos_short}}) in the example above, many other services can use a KMS instance shared across accounts.

 Other typical (target) services for service-to-service authorization and candidates for resource sharing include:
 - [{{site.data.keyword.cos_short}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage): Several services require or are able to store data and log files in a storage bucket.
 This includes the archiving of access logs and monitoring data.
-Other services like {{site.data.keyword.sqlquery_short}} need to access buckets to perform data analysis.
+Other services need to access buckets to perform data analysis.
 And yet another category of services need access to subscribe to change notifications to trigger the execution of actions.
 - [{{site.data.keyword.en_short}}](/docs/event-notifications?topic=event-notifications-getting-started): To push out information about events to subscribers, service instances need to access an {{site.data.keyword.en_short}} instance.
 - [{{site.data.keyword.secrets-manager_short}}](/docs/secrets-manager?topic=secrets-manager-getting-started): This service stores and provides to other services IAM API keys, SSL/TLS certificates, and other secrets.
 Hence, the dependent (source) services need to access {{site.data.keyword.secrets-manager_short}}.
 - [{{site.data.keyword.cis_short}}](/docs/cis?topic=cis-getting-started): It manages domain names and other network data and, therefore, can be used for, e.g., certificate validation.